DFraserStratos/AcceloPrototypeDashboard/README.md

-# Accelo API Dashboard
+# Orbit Dashboard

-A comprehensive dashboard application for Accelo that displays companies, projects, and agreements with real-time progress tracking.
+A modern project management dashboard application that integrates with Accelo to display companies, projects, and agreements with real-time progress tracking.

 ## Table of Contents
 - [Features](#features)